 Since 2011 the Locals orientation has expanded with a Locals Amazing Race around campus, Locals presence in Tent City and the Support Services Expo, greater participation and success at Sports Day, and a Pre-Toga event.

 In 2013, in addition to the orientation programme, a Locals Peer Programme was developed.
 This programme was designed to support academic success for Local Students who originated from one of the 12 local high schools.
 Five students from each of the local Dunedin high schools were nominated by their schools to participate in this pilot, which involved activities throughout the academic year such as PASS for Locals, study skills sessions, mentoring groups, and social activities.
 A Locals website and Facebook page were started to support the programme.
-This pilot was hugely successful, and many of these students returned to their almae matres to highlight their Otago experiences, hosted high school students for a day on campus, and became Leaders for the following years cohort, including the current coordinator for the programme.
+This pilot was hugely successful, and many of these students returned to their alma maters to highlight their Otago experiences, hosted high school students for a day on campus, and became Leaders for the following years cohort.
+One of these students went on to become the current Deputy Head of the programme.

 Late in 2013 a proposal to extend the Locals Peer Programme was put forward and accepted.
 This extension enabled the employment of a Coordinator and senior staff members, as well as a space for Locals students on campus (Locals HQ).
 These staff meant that the number of students nominated could be increased to 10 students, but as the popularity of the programme grew this was extended to allow anyone who asked to be included in the programme.